The NBA expected some games would be postponed.

-The two arguably safer options seem like non-starters: Pulling the plug on the season would cost everyone too much money, and returning to a bubble is a bridge too far.
+The two arguably safer options seem like non-starters: Pulling the plug on the season would cost everyone too much money, and returning to a bubble is a bridge too far for the mental health of everyone involved.
 As it is, the restrictions the league has in place are hard for some players to swallow, even though they're fully necessary.

 "I live on my phone because I can't interact with people in person," Lillard said.
 "It's definitely tough.
 But if we don't accept that that's the way it has to be, we lose out on a lot of things.
 Our season, our health, our contracts, everything goes downhill if we don't play by these rules.
 We're going to make it work to the best of our abilities."

 It's not outside the realm of possibility that things could get so bad that the league has to shut down, at least for a while.
 The NBA is in a race to prevent that from happening before the vaccine catches up.

 "What we're dealing with is serious.
 It's very serious.
 It's bigger than us, it's bigger than basketball, it's bigger than the NBA."

 Sean Highkin covers the NBA for Bleacher Report.
 He is a graduate of the University of Oregon and lives in Portland.
 His work has been honored by the Pro Basketball Writers' Association.
 Follow him on Twitter, Instagram and in the B/R app.